geiccobs/denaro-cuda-miner/README.md

 ### Platforms
 This miner is tested on both Linux and Windows (WSL 2).
-Obviously is working only on NVIDIA GPUs.
+Obviously it is working only on NVIDIA GPUs.

 ## Installation